Homefront: The Revolution: Reception

 Steven Burns of VideoGamer.com praised the "excellent" level design and great atmosphere, but also criticized the game's technical issues, so much so that he said he would "struggle to recommend the game to anyone at all" because of the problems.
 Burns also disliked the weapons and felt that the game ran out of steam midway through.

-Ben "Yahtzee" Croshaw of Zero Punctuation named it the worst game of 2016, citing "bugs, bad design, and awful story" and arguing that "the game was obviously a bad idea at the concept stage."

 Sales

 As of October 2017, the game has grossed €33 million.
 As of February 2018, it has sold 1.2 million copies.